What To Know Before Your Baby Art Tour

 Baby will have the best views of the masterpieces on display from the comfort of a carrier.
 This puts them at eye level with the art and allows for easier engagement.
 Strollers are allowed, but not recommend since it limits views.
 Find a reliable carrier and wear comfy shoes as the tour will last anywhere from 30-45 minutes.
 Diaper bags are allowed, but they will be searched upon arrival.
 The tour congregates in the main hallway off the lobby.
 There are couches and chairs in the hallway with a baby-friendly restroom located in the Great Hall.
 There are three tour times; 11 am, 1 pm and 2 pm.
 Reservations are recommended.

 Appreciating all that art can be hungry work, never fear, the museum offers plenty of places where babies can enjoy a meal.
 If you are the one in need of sustenance, we highly recommend visiting the Terrace Cafe, located inside the museum.
-They have a good selection of tasty fare, and the option to eat al fresco!
-We stop here often before our tours – it is always accommodating to the littlest guests.
-Reservations are recommended, especially if you have a baby in tow.

 What To Expect During the Baby Art Tour At The Cincinnati Art Museum